Skip to main content

 A free app supported by advertising isn’t inherently bad — but if ads interrupt the habit-logging flow or appear every time you open the app, they introduce exactly the kind of friction that kills follow-through.
 Pay attention to how the free tier is monetized, not just whether it exists.

-EasyHabits: Best Free Habit Tracker for iPhone
+EasyHabits: Best Completely Free Habit Tracker for iPhone (2026)

 EasyHabits is an iOS habit tracker built around the principles of behavioral science: consistency over intensity, tracking as a feedback mechanism, and streaks as genuine motivation tools.
+It’s one of the few iOS habit trackers that genuinely meets the “completely free” bar defined above — the core habit-building experience stays free forever, with no feature gates on reminders, streaks, or the habit-logging flow.

 What sets EasyHabits apart on the free plan: